Leverage Machine Learning

 A recommendation component that leverages custom context to provide personalized recommendations based on the user’s attributes.

-ER model suggestions are provided based only on the user language, since view events aren’t logged from a search hub.
+CR model suggestions are provided based only on the user language, since view events aren’t logged from a search hub.